Robbie Hooker

 Robert Hooker (born 6 March 1967) is an Australian former soccer player and coach.
-He played for and later became assistant coach of the Australian national team.
+He played for and later became assistant coach of the Australian national team and is the current head coach of the Western Sydney Wanderers Women.

 Playing career

 Hooker started his playing career with Mount Colah Soccer Club and was a graduate of the Australian Institute of Sport Football Program, granted a scholarship in 1984 and 1985.
 This led to selection in the Australia U20 side for the 1985 FIFA World Youth Championship finals.

 Through his playing career, Hooker played in the NSL for Sydney City, Sydney Olympic, West Adelaide, Sydney United, Marconi, Canberra Cosmos and Auckland Kingz.
 He later finished his career in the NSW Premier League with APIA Leichhardt and Belconnen Blue Devils.

 He was first selected for the Socceroos in 1990, coming on as a substitute against touring club side Hajduk Split.
 He would make his first appearance in an 'A' international later that year away to South Korea.
 From 1995 to 1998 he was a regular selection in the national team, including inclusion in the 1997 FIFA Confederations Cup squad.

+Coaching career

+After his playing career, he took up coaching in women's football, first in the United States with the Women's National League before returning to Australia where he was head coach of the ACTAS Women's Football Program and assistant coach for the Matildas.
+Ahead of the 2008–09 W-League season, Hooker joined W-League club, Canberra United as its inaugural coach.
+He only stayed on as manager of United for one season.
+In 2010, following the appointment of Holger Osieck as Socceroos head coach, Hooker and Aurelio Vidmar were employed as assistants.
+After over a decade out of top level coaching, he returned to join Western Sydney Wanderers when Kat Smith left the club 2 weeks prior to the start of the 2023–24 A-League Women season.
+In January 2025, Hooker and the club mutually terminated his contract due to personal reasons.